 |

-One of the main causes is some oily or fatty substance sticking to the
+One of the main causes is some oily or combustible substance sticking to the

 clay surface before the glaze was applied.
 The glaze covers that